Dr David Greensmith

 In 2005, I graduated from The University of Salford with a degree in Biological Sciences.
 I then completed a PhD and two post-doctoral positions in cardiac physiology with Professors David Eisner, Mahesh Nirmalan and Andrew Trafford at The University of Manchester.
 In 2014, I returned to The University of Salford as a lecturer in Biomedical Science where I am now Reader and Associate Dean for International Development.
 At Salford, I established an independent cardiac research group with interests in inflammatory cardiovascular disease and drug-induced cardiotoxicity.

 I am an Associate Editor for the international journal Current Research in Physiology and twice-elected committee member of the British Society for Cardiovascular Research (BSCR).
+I begin my term as President of the BSCR in January 2025.
 In 2017 I was appointed as Physiological Society representative for The University of Salford.

 Areas of Research